Kannan171/tp/docs/UserGuide.md

 #### Viewing help : `help`

-Shows a message explaining how to access the user guide.
+Opens a help window displaying a summary of all the commands in TeamSync.

 **Format**: `help`

+**Example**: `help`

+TODO: ADD SCREENSHOT

 #### Changing week displayed: `showdate`

-Changes the week displayed in the timetable view.
+Changes the week displayed in the timetable view in TeamSync.

 Format: `showdate DATE`
 <div markdown="1" class="alert alert-info">:information_source: **Info**

 * Displays the timetable for the week containing the specified DATE, starting on Monday.

-* `DATE` should be in DD-MM[-YYYY] format
+* `DATE` should be in DD-MM[-YYYY] format<br>
   **Example**: `24-02-2025` and `24-02` are both valid dates, but `24 Feb` is not

 * `DATE` is assumed to be the current year if YYYY is not given